open-s4c/dice/doc/design.md

 - `INTERCEPT_EVENT`: a function/operation is being called.
 Publications to
   `INTERCEPT_EVENT` represent the function/operation itself.

+A module that publishes to one of these intercept chains is called *interceptor*.

-To better understand the convention described here, consider the interception of `malloc`.
+To better understand the convention described above, consider the interception of `malloc`.
 The interceptor code would look similar to this:

 ```c